ishalyminov/multitask_disfluency_detection/README.md

 Getting started
 ==

-1. Set up the environment (below are steps for Conda):
+1. Set up the environment (below are steps for Conda), convert deep_disfluency library to Python3:

 ```bash
 $ cd code-directory